 Comparing Frec to other direct indexing providers

-• Unparalleled choice: Choose from thirteen different index options, with the ability to exclude or add companies and sectors, and control your dividend allocation.
+- Unparalleled choice: Choose from 14 different index options, with the ability to exclude or add companies and sectors and control your dividend allocation.
 Other providers give you less choice or require an advisor’s involvement.

-• 100% direct indexing: Almost every dollar2 you invest is directly indexed for maximum tax efficiency.
-Avoid the ETF exposure and potential cash drag3 that comes with blended approaches like Wealthfront’s.
+- 100% direct indexing: Almost every dollar2 you invest is directly indexed for maximum tax efficiency.
+Avoid the ETF exposure and potential cash drag3 that comes with blended approaches like Wealthfront’s Automated Investing Account.

-• Cutting-edge algorithms: Our advanced optimizations harvest losses on a daily basis, engineered to minimize tracking error.
+- Cutting-edge algorithms: Our advanced optimizations harvest losses daily, engineered to minimize tracking error.

 For investors looking for tax efficiency, choice, and transparency, Frec’s offering is unmatched.
 But to fully understand how Frec surpasses other legacy providers, let’s get into the technical details.